 A short biography of Brian Costin

-Heartland Institute as assistant director of government relations.
+Brian Costin joined the Illinois Policy Institute in January of 2010.
+Previously, he worked for the Heartland Institute as assistant director of government relations.
 Brian has been active in the Institute’s Liberty Leaders project, which he now leads, and founded the Schaumburg Freedom Coalition, where he won the 2010 Government Watchdog Award from the Sam Adams Alliance for his work exposing government waste & fraud in his hometown of Schaumburg.

 Brian graduated with distinction from North Park University where he received a Master in Management of Nonprofit Administration.
 While attending North Park University, Brian worked for UPS in operations management and business development.
-As an undergraduate at Illinois State University, Brian completed a Bachelors of Science degree, double majoring in Economics and Politics & Governance
+As an undergraduate at Illinois State University, Brian completed a Bachelors of Science degree, double majoring in Economics and Politics & Governance.

 Brian’s work has earned coverage from national and state media outlets, such as the Wall Street Journal, Chicago Tribune, Daily Herald, and Chicago Tonight.
 He is a regular guest on the nationally syndicated television show First Business and the Mornings with Ray Hanania radio show.